hmrc/agent-subscription/README.md

 [![Build Status](https://travis-ci.org/hmrc/agent-subscription.svg)](https://travis-ci.org/hmrc/agent-subscription) [ ![Download](https://api.bintray.com/packages/hmrc/releases/agent-subscription/images/download.svg) ](https://bintray.com/hmrc/releases/agent-subscription/_latestVersion)

-This is a backend microservice whose domain is Subscriptions to Agent Services following the ROSM (Register Once Subscribe Many) pattern.
+This is a backend microservice for agent-subscription-frontend.
+It allows for an agent to proceed through the subscription journey to gain an HMRC-AS-AGENT enrolment, this will allow them to access the functionality of Agent Services and easily interact with their clients.
+The domain is Subscriptions to Agent Services following the ROSM (Register Once Subscribe Many) pattern.

 ## Running the tests